CoderQuest/todo_backbone/README.md

 # To-Do List using Backbone.js

 #### Demo
 This is a simple todo app built with Backbone.js.
-Clone this repository to view the demo,:
+Clone this repository to view the demo:
 ```
 $ git clone https://github.com/CoderQuest/todo_backbone.git
 ```